pinf-it/inf/README.md

 The syntax is JSON compliant and an ordered parser is used to process each document node in the order it was declared in.

-The output is a nested namespace in the form of a JavaScript object with all nodes resolved, mapped and instanciated as per the `inf` components declared in a `inf.json` file.
+The output is a flat namespace in the form of a JavaScript object with all nodes resolved, mapped and instanciated as per the `inf` components declared in a `inf.json` file.
+An intermediate `.~infi~inf.json` file containing `\t` and `\n` delimited JSON nodes for entire `inf` structure is also generated.

 Features: